 If I'm selling crap, then no-one comes back and I make no money.
 It's not a viable business model for me if it doesn't work for my customer.

 #2 What’s the angle of the blade on the Spitfire?

 “Hi I am looking at the Spitfire knife.
 I am an avid home cook...
 I tried to find on the website the angle of the blade as it will eventually need sharpening at some point. “

 On profile, customers have said it is more of the Japanese style than it is Western.
 But it does not have the Japanese aesthetic - it is slightly more unique than that.

 I hope this helps - I see you have already made a purchase, so let me know how it goes - I am at your service.

 I just wanted to say without propper checks you do realise young kids are buying these knives very easily & carrying them on the streets !!!!!

-If you were to take the time to understand the platform you are using, read our product page and go through the checkout process yourself, you might find that you stop shaking long enough to type a sensible message that would merit a less sarcastic response!
+If you were to take the time to understand the platform you are using, read our product pages and go through the checkout process yourself, you might find the answers to your queries, such as they are.

-In any case, since I will assume you’ll probably share this message, I will respond to the question buried deep:
+In any case, since I will assume you’ll probably share this message, I will respond: